FAQ for 2020 - 2021 YMCA Out of School Time (OST) Program

 Receipts and Tax Information

 Receipts are available after making a payment and should be kept for families' records.
 YMCA of Metropolitan Denver childcare payments may be a tax deduction.
 Statements are available on your online account.
 The Tax ID # is 84-0402696.
-Come the new year your 2018 tax statement will be available on your YMCA Account.
+Every January, tax statements will be available in your YMCA Account for you to download.

 What is CCCAP?